Joe0x7F/LMT87/README.md

 AND
 2.703V <= Vout <= 5.5V

 I used 21 LMT87LPGs (TO-92S) to acquire the data.
 570 different data points were used to determine the characteristic equations.

-# Observations:

-Affine Characteristic Equation 2 fits the data a little better than affine Characteristic Equation 1, so sinking current into the LMT87 at its output perhaps produces less heat in the LMT87 with more linear, predictable operation.
-Consistent with this theory, the magnitude of the coefficeint on Iout is smaller in Characteristic Equation 2 than in Characteristic Equation 1, so Iout has less effect on Vout when the LMT87 is sinking current.

 # Another good analog temperature sensor: